 \subsection{Self-Supervision}

 Self-supervised learning aims to learn representations from the data itself without explicit manual supervision.
-Recently, some self-supervised works \cite{he2020momentum,hjelm2018learning,chen2020simple} provide competitive results on ImageNet classification and the representations learned from which transfer well to downstream tasks.
-Self-supervised learning can outperform its supervised pre-training counterpart in many tasks, such as detection and segmentation, sometimes surpassing it by large margins.
-This suggests that self-supervised learning can obtain more representational features and significantly improve the representation of networks.
-Based on this, self-supervised learning can be introduced into the training of GANs, and we divide them into two categories according to different self-supervision tasks: {{predictive self-supervised learning}} and {{contrastive self-supervised learning}}.
+Recently, some self-supervised studies \cite{he2020momentum,hjelm2018learning,chen2020simple} provide competitive results on ImageNet classification and the representations learned from which transfer well to downstream tasks.
+Self-supervised learning outperforms its supervised pre-training counterpart in many tasks, such as detection and segmentation, sometimes surpassing it by large margins.
+This suggests that self-supervised learning obtains more representational features and significantly improve the representation of networks.
+Based on this, self-supervised learning is introduced into the training of GANs, and we divide them into two categories according to different self-supervision tasks: \textit{Predictive Self-supervised Learning} and \textit{Contrastive Self-supervised Learning}.